 A new gymnasium addressing the physical education needs of the Academy was built.
 It was later named St. Ronald Gymna- sium in honor of former principal, Rev. Ronald Rigovsky, O.S.B.

 In 1999, Benet began an ambitious, inclusive planning process that resulted in prioritization of future strategic and capital needs.
 One of the top priorities identified in this process was the con- struction of a new, multi-purpose performing arts center.
 St. Daniel Hall was opened in May 2001 with its lobby, 369-seat au- dience chamber, large music practice room, instrument storage space and set construction area.
 The new center was named in honor of Most Reverend Daniel W. Kucera ’41, O.S.B., the fifth Abbot of St. Procopius Abbey and St. Daniel the Prophet.

 Another capital need identified was to recapture and renovate the chapel for religious use.
 The Chapel of Saint Thérèse - The “LittleFlower” (3rd floor St. Joseph Hall) was refurbished and reopened.

 The St. Jude Science and Activity Center which houses new chemistry and biology labs and classrooms along with a new cafeteria and multipurpose room was opened.
 With the improvement of the academic facilities, students have more flexibility in scheduling along with more time for eating and socializing in the cafeteria space.
 Improved circulation and accessibility make Benet safer and more welcoming to both students and visitors.
 Space in St. Thomas Hall was reconfigured for the new visual arts curriculum.

 The St. Scholastica Athletic Campus, ten acres of land west of the main campus, is developed.
 Expanded parking opened in Fall of 2013.
-Athletic fields are expected to be completed by Spring of 2015.
+Athletic fields opened in the Spring of 2015.